Warwick Business School

 Warwick Business School (WBS) is the business school of the University of Warwick and an academic department within the Faculty of Social Sciences.
 It was established in 1967 as the School of Industrial and Business Studies.
-The business school offers undergraduate, and postgraduate degree programs, and non-degree executive education for individuals and companies.
+The school offers undergraduate and postgraduate degree programs, and non-degree executive education.

-WBS's main site is on the University of Warwick campus in Coventry.
-WBS also has a London site, located in The Shard in Southwark, which concentrates on executive education.
+The main WBS campus is located at the University of Warwick in Coventry, with a secondary site in The Shard in Southwark that concentrates on executive education.

-WBS alumni include Linda Jackson, CEO of Peugeot and former CEO of Citroën, and Bernardo Hees, former CEO of Kraft Heinz and of Burger King.
+WBS alumni include Linda Jackson, CEO of Peugeot and former CEO of Citroën, and Bernardo Hees, former CEO of Kraft Heinz and Burger King.